Editor Frequently Asked Questions (FAQ)

 What’s your editing experience?

 As a writer, I have contributed extensively about language and editing to various Canadian editing blogs, like BoldFace and The Editors’ Weekly.
+I also write short fiction.

 Furthermore, I am a public speaker about editing, with a particular focus on disability.